-The PDP Context Deactivation Initiated by MS procedure is illustrated in Figure 51.
+The PDP Context Deactivation Initiated by MS procedure is illustrated in Figure 40.
 Each step is explained in the following list.

-Figure 51: PDP Context Deactivation Initiated by MS Procedure
+Figure 40: PDP Context Deactivation Initiated by MS Procedure

-- 1) The MS sends a Deactivate PDP Context Request (TI, NSAPI) message to the SGSN. - 2) Security functions may be executed.
-These procedures are defined in subclause "Security Function".

-- 3) The SGSN sends a Delete PDP Context Request (TID, Teardown Ind) message to the GGSN.
-If NSAPI was not included by the MS in the Deactivate PDP Context Request message, then the SGSN deactivates all PDP contexts associated with this TI and PDP address by including Teardown Ind in the Delete PDP Context Request message.
-The GGSN removes the PDP context(s) and returns a Delete PDP Context Response (TID) message to the SGSN.
-If the MS was using a dynamic PDP address allocated by the GGSN, and if the context being deactivated is the last PDP context associated with this PDP address, then the GGSN releases this PDP address and makes it available for subsequent activation by other MSs.
-The Delete PDP Context messages are sent over the GPRS-backbone network. - 4) The SGSN returns a Deactivate PDP Context Accept (TI, NSAPI) message to the MS.
+- 1) The MS sends a Deactivate PDP Context Request (TI) message to the SGSN. - 2) Security functions may be executed.
+These procedures are defined in subclause "Security Function". - 3) The SGSN sends a Delete PDP Context Request (TID) message to the GGSN.
+The GGSN removes the PDP context and returns a Delete PDP Context Response (TID) message to the SGSN.
+If the MS was using a dynamic PDP address, then the GGSN releases this PDP address and makes it available for subsequent activation by other MSs.
+The Delete PDP Context messages are sent over the GPRS backbone network. - 4) The SGSN returns a Deactivate PDP Context Accept (TI) message to the MS.